We use cookies.

 Can my child be seen sooner?

 Patients will be seen in date order, with longest waiters being seen first.
 This is to be fair to all patients on the waiting list.
-If you need support for distress, please speak to your GP or referrer who may be able to refer you to Children and Young People’s Mental Health Services.
+If you need support for distress, please speak to your GP or referrer for support.

 Further support groups can be found on the page called “Where to get support while you wait”.

-What if I turn 17 while I am on your waiting list?
+What if I turn 17 years and 9 months while I am on your waiting list?

 Is it mandatory to complete the GES?